EmbedITCZ/jbehave-support/jbehave-support-core/docs/Reporting.md

      - WAIT: screenshots after every web wait
      - STEP: screenshots after every web step
      - DEBUG: screenshots after every web step and action
+ - `ServerLogXmlReporterExtension` (copies server logs or their parts used by [SshSteps](Ssh.md))
+   - Content can be controlled by property: ssh.reporting.mode
+     - FULL: copies server log(s) for each system with configured [SshTemplate](Ssh.md)
+     - TEMPLATE: copies server log(s) for each system with configured SshTemplate with attribute reportable = true
+     - CACHE: copies caches server log(s) used within scenario execution
+   - Extensions contains fail mode, which act like TEMPLATE mode if test fails
+     - it can be turned on by using property: ssh.reporting.logOnFailure with value "true"

 To use these extensions simply register the wanted extension as a bean, e.g.:
 ```
 @Bean